eilerstim/saliency-alignment/README.md

 # Saliency Alignment

-This project finetunes Llava using a custom saliency loss.
+This project fine-tunes Vision-Language Models (VLMs) with custom saliency alignment losses.
+The framework trains models to better align their attention with semantic annotations in images, improving visual grounding capabilities.

 ## Installation